2008–09 FC Basel season: Domestic league

-In the first round after the winter break, the table leaders played 2–2 in the Zurich city derby against Grasshopper Club, but were still able to build their lead over Basel to five points, as the table runner-up lost 3–2 away against YB.
+In the first round after the winter break, the table leaders played 2–2 in the Zürich city derby against Grasshopper Club, but were still able to build their lead over Basel to five points, as the table runner-up lost 3–2 away against YB.
 However, this lead was reduced to two points on matchday 21 after FCB won the top game against FCZ 2–1.
-On the 23rd matchday Zurich were long behind in the game against Luzern, but equalized five minutes before the end and were able to turn the game into a 3–1 win.
+On the 23rd matchday, Zürich were long behind in the game against Luzern, but equalized five minutes before the end and were able to turn the game into a 3–1 win.
 In the following round, the YB were defeated 1–3 in Vaduz and thus lost the connection to the top of the table.
 On the 25th matchday, FCB took the lead in the table.
-Zurich lost 4–2 in Bern, while Basel beat Vaduz 5–0 at home in the St. Jakob-Park.
+Zürich lost 4–2 in Bern, while Basel beat Vaduz 5–0 at home in the St. Jakob-Park.
 On the next match day, FCZ regained the top of the table after a 2–1 win against Aarau and because FCB only played 1–1 in Bellinzona.
 FCB won 3–2 in against Xamax and benefited from the fact that FCT could only draw against Sion and thus FCB took the lead in the table.
 On matchday 29, the leaders FCB did not get beyond a draw against Bellinzona and because FCZ won their game in Aarau 3–0, they were able to move up to first place.
 On matchday 32, none of the first three teams won their game: FCZ did not get more than 1–1 against Luzern, but was able to extend their lead to four points because FCB lost 3–1 in Aarau, contrary to all expectations.
-The following round, the top match between FCZ and FCB took place, which Basel won 3-1 and thus they moved within one point to Zurich.
-Basel lost 4-1 GC, Zurich won 1–0 in Bellinzona and won the championship.
+The following round, the top match between FCZ and FCB took place, which Basel won 3-1 and thus they moved within one point to Zürich.
+Basel lost 4-1 GC, Zürich won 1–0 in Bellinzona and won the championship.
 The play-off slot went to Luzern, who lost 5–2 in Bern, while Sion won 5–1 in Vaduz and thus were able to secure their place in the league.